 A chi-square test was conducted for each specific effect and for the categorical effects to test for proportional differences between the two groups.
 In accordance with the hypothesis put forward, it was predicted that a different pattern of effects would be uncovered between the two groups.

 To test the hypothesis that there is a difference between the effects observed in concentrative meditators and between those observed in mindfulness meditators, a chi-square test comparing the proportion of each of the 8 effect categories (physical during/after, emotional during/after, cognitive during/after, and spiritual during/after) in the two meditation groups was conducted.
-No significant effects were found in regards to the general effect categories.
+No significant effects were found in regard to the general effect categories.
 However, there was a weak correlation approaching significance in the physical/after category, r=.13, χ²(1)=3.5, p=0.06.
 This was caused because while all members of the concentrative meditation group reported more of this effect, it was only reported by 70% of the mindfulness meditators.

 Additionally, chi-square tests were conducted to compare the proportion of the more specific effects reported by each group’s subjects between the two meditations.
 In regards to effects-during meditation, the following significant effect was found: Eighty percent of the concentrative group reported more experiences of quiescence during meditation compared to only 10% of the mindfulness group, r=.7, χ²(1)=10, p<.01.
 Several differences approached significance, including more feelings of bliss in the concentrative group (80%) than in the mindfulness group (20%), and more tranquility in the concentrative group (80%) than in the mindfulness group (40%), r=.4, χ²(1)=3.3, p=.07.
 Also, while 30% of the members of the mindfulness group reported more reception of messages and images during meditation, none of the concentrative group reported that, r=.42, χ²(1)=3.5, p=.06.

 In regards to effects-after meditation, the following significant effects were found: The members of the mindfulness group reported more tranquility in day-to-day life (80%) than the concentration group (30%), r=.5, χ²(1)=5, p<.05.
-Also, thirty percent of the concentration group developed a sense of vigoursness and more intuition in day-to-day life compares to none in the mindfulness group, r=.42, χ²(1)=3.5, p=.06.
+Also, thirty percent of the concentration group developed a sense of vigorousness and more intuition in day-to-day life compares to none in the mindfulness group, r=.42, χ²(1)=3.5, p=.06.

 The purpose of the present empirical investigation was to generate a broad picture of the effects of meditation and a framework in which these effects can be recorded.
-The eight general effect categories was found to be a useful analytic tool, but it is important to remember that the list of specific effects in each of the broad categories is not exhaustive; there may be many more specific effects brought about by meditation and the question of whether some of them were not actually brought about by meditation remains open.
+The eight general effect categories were found to be a useful analytic tool, but it is important to remember that the list of specific effects in each of the broad categories is not exhaustive; there may be many more specific effects brought about by meditation and the question of whether some of them were not actually brought about by meditation remains open.

-Although differences were found between the techniques, these findings do not necessarily strengthen the theory of difference between concentrative and mindfulness techniques due to shortcomings of the method used.
-First of all, because a control group of non-meditators was not included in the present design and because this was a correlational design without a manipulation, it cannot be ascertained that the effects reported were indeed caused by the meditation.
+Although differences were found between the techniques, these findings do not necessarily strengthen the theory of the difference between concentrative and mindfulness techniques due to the shortcomings of the method used.
+First of all, because a control group of non-meditators was not included in the present design and because this was a correlational design without manipulation, it cannot be ascertained that the effects reported were indeed caused by the meditation.
 Second, because of the small number of participants and their being volunteers, it is quite hard to generalize the result of this research to the general population.
 Finally, this study used reports of laymen which could well me inaccurate and misleading.

 Empirical, third-person research in general has many flaws when it comes to the study of human consciousness in general and subjective states such as meditation in particular (Caspi & Burleson, 2005).
 Proper research that can lead us to knowledge about cause-and-effect relationships in nature requires a manipulation, which in the case of meditation is almost never possible to achieve.
 Taking random people from the general population and assigning half of them to a practice of meditation for 20 years is not really practical.
 But without it no cause-and-effect conclusions can be drawn.
 Moreover, empirical research requires collecting information about the subjects’ subjective experiences.
 Using questionnaires and even interviews to collect such information is highly problematic for subjective reports are impossible to quantize in any meaningful manner.
 It seems quite reasonable that in regarding to laymen, there is a permanent problem in the validity of subjective reports as a measure of subjective experiences.
 Most people do not take care to be as precise as possible when describing their experiences and their descriptions are oftentimes inaccurate.